Eigenstate/psfgen/docs/_build/html/_sources/examples.rst.txt

 Charmm style of capping patches.
 Topology information for these residues is found in `top_all36_caps.rtf`, but this is just a convention used in my lab.

+Although not required to parse the test case files, the common task of aliasing different histidine protonation states to the same topology residue definition is done.

 .. code-block:: python

     from psfgen import PsfGen